KhomotsoS23/AI-solutions/README.md

 `docker run -p 5000:5000 watson-keynotes`

+**Note:** The next time you want to run the application without opening VS or Docker just run the above command in your local terminal, the use the the same link to access the application.

 Access the app on `http://localhost:5000` in your browser.

 This is what you should see when you open the application :

 ![Reference Image](/images/Screenshot%202024-11-17%20at%2015.20.51.png)

 To run the application :